 - Google Home also has a choice in devices.
 Google Home is $70 & Google Max is priced at $270.

 - Apple HomePad is $299.
 Actually, at $299, the HomePod has come down in price since it was first released.

 Privacy: Apple trumps the competition thanks to the firm’s commitment to user privacy.
 You need to manually erase your history or content on Google and Amazon.
 Apple encrypts messages to protect you.

 Calendars: Alexa integrates all of your calendars, while the other two do not.
 Having multiple calendars is difficult to manage.

 Call an Uber: Both Google Home and Amazon Echo can get you an Uber and to the bar with ease.
 Apple HomePad cannot call for an Uber right now.

 Set an alarm: Have to get up for work in the morning, but already in your comfy bed?
 No worries, the HomePod, Echo, and Google Home all let you set your alarm.

 Weather Reports: All provide weather reports with varying details.

 Voice Calls: All three speakers now also support voice calls, which can be a pretty helpful feature.

-All the reviews I read were written in February 2018, after the Apple HomePad was released.
-I found it interesting that all of the articles drew pretty much the same conclusions when comparing the Smart Assistants.
+In the end, I found it interesting that all of the articles drew pretty much the same conclusions when comparing the Smart Assistants.